-The Library offers a physical collection of approximately 35,000 which includes books in print, journals, magazines, and DVDs.
-A collection of over 460,000 electronic books (eBooks) complements the print collection.
+The Library offers a physical collection of approximately 31,000 which include books in print, and DVDs.
+A collection of over 525,000 electronic books (eBooks) complements the print collection.
 Students, faculty, and staff may also request materials from other South Carolina academic libraries via PASCAL (Partnership Among South Carolina Academic Libraries).

-Over 80 online research databases are available 24/7 through the library's website at http://libguides.smcsc.edu/main/home and can be accessed from both on and off campus.
+Over 80 online research databases are available 24/7 through the library's Website at http://libguides.smcsc.edu/main/home and can be accessed from both on and off campus.
 These databases provide access to thousands of full-text articles from various academic journals, magazines, and newspapers.